Weakly-Convex Concave Min-Max Optimization: Provable Algorithms and Applications in Machine Learning: Introduction

 \section{Introduction}

 The goal of this paper is to design provably efficient algorithms for solving min-max (aka saddle-point) problems of the following form:

-where $f:\mathbb{R}^p\times\mathbb{R}^q\rightarrow\mathbb{R}$ is continuous, and $r:\mathbb{R}^p\rightarrow\mathbb{R}\cup\{+\infty\}$ and $g:\mathbb{R}^p\rightarrow\mathbb{R}\cup\{+\infty\}$ are proper and closed.
-Detailed assumptions (e.g. non-convexity) on $f$, $r$ and $g$ will be given in Assumption~\ref{assume:stochastic},~\ref{assume:stochastic1} and~\ref{assume:finitesum}.
-Many machine learning tasks can be formulated \eqref{eqn:P1}.
-Examples include learning with non-decomposable loss~\citep{DBLP:conf/nips/FanLYH17,fastAUC18,DBLP:conf/nips/YingWL16}, learning with uncertain data~\citep{NIPS2017_7056}, and distributionally robust optimization~\citep{DBLP:conf/nips/NamkoongD17,DBLP:conf/nips/NamkoongD16}, etc. Although many existing works have studied min-max problem in the form of~\eqref{eqn:P1}, most of them focus on the {\it convex-concave} problems, where both $r$ and $g$ are convex and $f(\bx, \by)$ is convex in $\bx$ given $\by$ and is concave in $\by$ given $\bx$.
-However, the convex-concave problems do not cover some important applications recently arising in machine learning.
-Hence, it remains an emergent task to design provably efficient algorithms for solving~(\ref{eqn:P1}) that exhibits non-convexity.
+where $f:\mathbb{R}^p\times\mathbb{R}^q\rightarrow\mathbb{R}$ is continuous, and $r:\mathbb{R}^q\rightarrow\mathbb{R}\cup\{+\infty\}$ and $g:\mathbb{R}^p\rightarrow\mathbb{R}\cup\{+\infty\}$ are proper and closed.\footnote{A closed function can be also called a lower semi-continuous function.} Detailed assumptions (e.g. weak convexity) on $f$, $r$ and $g$ will be given in Assumptions~\ref{assume:stochastic},~\ref{assume:stochastic1} and~\ref{assume:finitesum}.
+Many machine learning tasks can be formulated as \eqref{eqn:P1} and some applications are given in Section~\ref{sec:apps}.
+Although there exist many studies on min-max problems in the form of~\eqref{eqn:P1}, most of them focus on {\it convex-concave} problems, where both $r$ and $g$ are convex and $f(\bx, \by)$ is convex in $\bx$ given $\by$ and is concave in $\by$ given $\bx$.
+On the contrary, this paper focuses on developing provably efficient algorithms for~(\ref{eqn:P1}) that exhibits non-convexity in $\bx$.